SeanyPollard/com404/README.md

 integer(floor) division - 6//2 = 3     Normal division always produces float (6/2 = 3.0) so use this is int is needed.
 Always rounds down to nearest int too so 6.0//4 = 1.0 not 1.5 and -6//4 = -2

 float > int - Using a float in a calculation will output a float, even if ints are used too.

+var = [0,1,2,3,4,5]     - array assignment
+var[0]                  - array calling an item
+var                     - would call entire contents of array (e.g. print(var) would print all items in order)

+len(var)                - returns length of variable, either number of chars in string or number of items in array

+del var[1]              - deletes item in array and moves all proceeding items down by 1 (i.e. var[2] is now var[1])

+var[+0]                 - calls array item counting from start to end (var[0] is first) var[-1]                 - calls array item counting from end to start (var[-1] is last)

+var.append(value)       - adds value to end of array as new item var.insert(loc, value)  - inserts value into array at loc, shifting all other values along by 1 var.sort()              - sorts items low to high var.reverse()           - reverses order of items

+var1 = var2             - if array it doesn't copy value, but mem location so updating either will update both as array name is just ref, not container

+var1, var2, var3 = val1, val2, val3     - loads muliple vars with multiple vals in one go, useful for swapping vals (e.g. var1, var2 = var2, var1) and works with array items too